 - Hemoglobin, the oxygen-carrying protein in red blood cells

-- Hematocrit, the proportion of red blood cells to the fluid component, or plasma, in your blood
+- Hematocrit, the amount of red blood cells in the blood

 Why it's done

-A complete blood count is a common blood test that's done for a variety of reasons:
+A complete blood count is a common blood test done for many reasons:

-- To review your overall health.
-Your doctor may recommend a complete blood count as part of a routine medical examination to monitor your general health and to screen for a variety of disorders, such as anemia or leukemia.
+- To look at overall health.
+A complete blood count can be part of a medical exam to check general health and to look for conditions, such as anemia or leukemia.

-- To monitor medical treatment.
-A complete blood count may be used to monitor your health if you're taking medications that may affect blood cell counts.
+- To check on medical treatment.
+A complete blood count may be used to keep an eye on treatment with medicines that affect blood cell counts and radiation.

 How you prepare

-If your blood sample is being tested only for a complete blood count, you can eat and drink normally before the test.
-If your blood sample will be used for additional tests, you may need to fast for a certain amount of time before the test.
-Your doctor will give you specific instructions.
+If your blood sample is being tested only for a complete blood count, you can eat and drink as usual before the test.
+If your blood sample also will be used for other tests, you might need to fast for a certain amount of time before the test.
+Ask your health care provider what you need to do.

 What you can expect

-For a complete blood count, a member of your health care team takes a sample of blood by inserting a needle into a vein in your arm, usually at the bend in your elbow.
-The blood sample is sent to a lab for analysis.
-You can return to your usual activities immediately.
+For a complete blood count, a member of the health care team takes a sample of blood by putting a needle into a vein in your arm, usually at the bend in your elbow.
+The blood sample is sent to a lab.
+After the test, you can return to your usual activities right away.